LukeOzsanlav/LukeOzsanlav/README.md

 ## About me 👨‍🔬
 #### Click [here](https://www.researchgate.net/profile/Luke-Ozsanlav-Harris) to view my ResearchGate profile and [here](https://scholar.google.co.uk/citations?user=9VyBol4AAAAJ&hl=en) for my Google Scholar profile

 I carried out a PhD at the University of Exeter to understand the decline of migratory waterfowl using biologging technology.
-Currently I am a conservation scientist at the RSPB.
+Currently I work as a conservation scientist at the RSPB.
 I am investigating the drivers of lowland breeding wader populations in order to predict which future conservation scenarios would maximise the benefits to breeding populations.

 ## [Publication Repositories](https://github.com/stars/LukeOzsanlav/lists/manuscripts) 📚